claudiopome/react-tabs/README.md

-# react-tabs
+# React Tabs
-Very simple ReactJS app demonstrating the use of JSX and state
+This very simple ReactJS app demonstrates the use of JSX and useState for state management.